MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-types-and-layouts.md

 - Has a page title that clearly names or identifies the collection of entities/entries presented.
 - If a summary or additional detail related to the selected row are shown, these appear below the list.
 - If custom viewing options are available, these appear above the list.
-- Includes one or two FactBoxes to give essential collection statistics, and relevant related details for the selected row.
+- Has one or two FactBoxes to give essential collection statistics, and relevant related details for the selected row.

 ## Worksheet page layouts